ovh/docs/pages/web/hosting/ftp_change_password/guide.en-au.md

 Depending on which OVHcloud [Web Hosting plan](https://www.ovhcloud.com/en-au/web-hosting/) you have, there are two different paths for changing your FTP user password user via the `FTP-SSH`{.action} tab:

-- **For Web Hosting plans that do not allow you to create a second FTP user** (Start 10M, Kimsufi Web and Personal hosting): Click on the pencil icon in the `Password`{.action} column, enter the new password, then confirm the change by clicking on the green button.
+- **For Web Hosting plans that do not allow you to create a second FTP user** (Start 10M and Personal hosting): Click on the pencil icon in the `Password`{.action} column, enter the new password, then confirm the change by clicking on the green button.

 ![change-ftp-password-step1-perso](images/change-ftp-password-step1-perso.png){.thumbnail}